Fumeng-Yang/VRMP_public/README.md

 # A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles (in press)

-Authors: Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.
+**Authors**: Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.

-DOI: 10.1109/TVCG.2020.3009003
+**DOI**: 10.1109/TVCG.2020.3009003

+**Abstract**: We present exploratory research of virtual reality techniques and mnemonic devices to assist in retrieving knowledge from scholarly articles.
+We used abstracts of scientific publications to represent knowledge in scholarly articles; participants were asked to read, remember, and retrieve knowledge from a set of abstracts.
+We conducted an experiment to compare participants’ recall and recognition performance in three different conditions: a control condition without a pre-specified strategy to test baseline individual memory ability, a condition using an image-based variant of a mnemonic called a “memory palace,” and a condition using a virtual reality-based variant of a memory palace.
+Our analyses show that using a virtual reality-based memory palace variant greatly increased the amount of knowledge retrieved and retained over the baseline, and it shows a moderate improvement over the other image-based memory palace variant.
+Anecdotal feedback from participants suggested that personalizing a memory palace variant would be appreciated.
+Our results support the value of virtual reality for some high-level cognitive tasks and help improve future applications of virtual reality and visualization.

 This repository provides experimental materials, data, analysis code, and videos.